 - Keep your breath steady throughout the exercise, breathing in and out through your nose.

-You’ll burn calories and work every muscle with this cardio-inspired move.
-But the triceps, biceps and shoulders will work overtime to stabilize your body weight.
+You’ll work every muscle with this cardio-inspired move, but the triceps, biceps and shoulders will work overtime to keep you stable.
+Think about screwing your hands into the floor like you're opening a jar to protect (and strengthen) your shoulders.

 - Stand with legs wide and arms at shoulder height and extended out to the side.